Table of Contents

 - Click the Execute Task button

-The Options menu includes 112 options that you can use to customize aspects like:
+The Options menu includes a high number of options that you can use to customize aspects like:

 - The style and content of the cookie notice